-Our primary motivation is to share a private synthetic dataset that has a similar statistical characteristic as the original dataset while data owners have no privacy concerns.
-We proposed MC-GEN, an approach that using multi-level clustering (sample level and feature level) and differentially private multivariate gaussian generative model to release synthetic datasets which satisfy $\epsilon$-differential privacy.
-By applying multi-level clustering to the generative model, MC-GEN reduced the total amount of noise on synthetic datasets.
-Extensive experiments on different original datasets have been conducted to evaluate MC-GEN, which demonstrates that synthetic datasets generated by MC-GEN maintain the utility of classification tasks while preserving privacy.
-We also compared MC-GEN with other existing methods, and our results show that MC-GEN outperforms other existing methods in terms of effectiveness.
+Our primary motivation is to allow data owners to share their datasets without privacy concerns by using synthetic datasets instead of original datasets.
+We proposed Multiple-level Clustering based GENerator for synthetic data (MC-GEN), an approach that uses multi-level clustering (sample level and feature level) and differentially private multivariate Gaussian generative model to release synthetic datasets which satisfy $\epsilon$-differential privacy.
+Extensive experiments on different original datasets have been conducted to evaluate MC-GEN and its parameters.
+The results demonstrate that synthetic datasets generated by MC-GEN maintain the utility of classification tasks while preserving privacy.
+Furthermore, we compared MC-GEN with other existing methods, and our results show that MC-GEN outperforms other existing methods in terms of effectiveness.

-The main contributions of MC-GEN are summarized as following: \begin{itemize} \item We proposed an innovative, effective synthetic data generating method, MC-GEN, which is applicable to multiple classification tasks. \item We demonstrated MC-GEN engaging less differentially private noise to achieve same level of privacy while preserving the utility of synthetic datasets. \item We investigated the effect of the parameter in MC-GEN. Extensive comparison experiments were conducted to show our method is more effective than other existing synthetic data generating methods on classfication tasks. \end{itemize}
+The main contributions of MC-GEN are summarized as follows: \begin{itemize} \item We proposed and released an innovative, effective synthetic data generation method, MC-GEN, which allows the data owners to share synthetic datasets for multiple classification tasks without privacy concerns\footnote[1]{https://github.com/mingchenli/MCGEN-Private-Synthetic-Data-Generator}. \item We demonstrated that applying feature clustering upon sample level clustering engages less differentially private noise to achieve the same level of privacy compared to sample level clustering. \item We conducted extensive experiments to investigate the effects of the parameters and the effectiveness of MC-GEN on three classification datasets.
+Meanwhile, we compared MC-GEN with three existing methods to demonstrate its utility. \end{itemize}

-The rest of paper is organized as follows: Section \ref{sec:Related work} introduces some related works.
+The rest of the paper is organized as follows: Section \ref{sec:Related work} introduces some related works.
 Section \ref{sec:Preliminary} presents some preliminary of our approach.
-Section \ref{sec:Methodology} describes our methodology and generative model about MC-GEN. Section \ref{sec:Experimental Evaluation} presents the experimental evaluation of MC-GEN. Section \ref{sec:Conclusion} makes the conclusions.
+Section \ref{sec:Methodology} describes our methodology and generative model of MC-GEN. Section \ref{sec: Experimental Evaluation} presents the experimental evaluation of MC-GEN. Section \ref{sec:Conclusion} makes the conclusions.